Japanese dog breeds include some of the most iconic, and rarest, pups around.

 Small walks or romping in a yard is quite enough to keep it healthy and happy.

 As such, apartment life is very doable for this adorable dog.

-Overall the Japanese Chin is considered to be a healthy breed, although luxating patella, heart murmur, and cataracts can occur.
+Overall the Japanese Chin can have luxating patella, heart murmur, and cataract.

 It should be noted that the Japanese Chin can also be affected by a rare inherited neurological condition called GM2 gangliosidosis—also known as Tay-Sachs.

 This progressive, fatal disease destroys nerve cells in the brain and spinal cord.

 The Tosa, also known as the Japanese Mastiff, is a large dog breed from Japan.